-Bowing to widespread Democratic skepticism, President-elect Barack Obama will drop his bid to include a business tax break he once touted in the economic stimulus bill now taking shape on Capitol Hill, aides said last night.
+Bowing to widespread Democratic skepticism, President-elect Barack Obama will drop his bid to include a business tax break he once touted in the economic stimulus bill now taking shape on Capitol Hill, aides said last night."The president proposes, the Congress disposes," and giving tax breaks to business is an idea Democrats were happy to dispose of.

 Obama suggested the $3,000-per-job credit last week as one of five individual and business tax incentives aimed at winning Republican support.
 He proposed $300 billion in tax relief in a bill that could reach $775 billion, and he resurrected the jobs-credit proposal from the campaign trail as one of his main provisions. . . .